 Fears of conflict spreading across the Middle East

-With violence on its heavily fortified borders increasing, Israel has added 14 settlements near Lebanon and Syria to its contingency evacuation plan.
-The Israeli military said it had launched a preemptive strike on Hezbollah cells in southern Lebanon to thwart an attack, The Times of Israel reported.
+With violence on the rise around its heavily fortified borders, Israel has added 14 settlements near Lebanon and Syria to its contingency evacuation plan.
+The Israeli military said it had launched a preemptive strike against Hezbollah cells in southern Lebanon to thwart an attack, The Times of Israel reported, citing a statement from the Israeli military.

-Hezbollah supporters in Lebanon demonstrate in solidarity with Palestinians on October 8.
+Hezbollah supporters in Lebanon protested in solidarity with Palestinians on October 8.

 Amid growing concerns that conflict is spreading across the Middle East, US Secretary of State Antony Blinken said on October 22 that Washington is ready to retaliate if US troops are targeted in the Hamas-Israel war.

-Speaking to NBC News, Blinken predicted that the war would escalate through the involvement of Iranian proxy forces, adding that the Biden administration was ready to respond if Americans were the target of any hostile action.
+Speaking to NBC News, Mr. Blinken predicted that the war would escalate through the involvement of Iranian proxy forces.
+He also added that the administration of US President Joe Biden is ready to respond if Americans are the target of any hostile action.

-"The United States is taking steps to ensure that we can effectively protect our people and respond decisively if necessary," Blinken said, noting that additional military assets have been deployed to the Middle East, including two aircraft carrier strike groups.
+"The United States is taking steps to ensure that we can protect our people effectively and respond decisively if necessary," Mr. Blinken said, noting that additional military assets had been deployed to the Middle East, including two aircraft carrier strike groups.

 The US diplomat also said that Israel does not want and has no intention of controlling the Gaza Strip after the war with Hamas ends.
 However, he stressed that after the conflict, things cannot return to the original status quo.